• CFD, Fluid Flow, FEA, Heat/Mass Transfer: Feedbacks/Queries - fb@cfdyna.com

 Whether the layering or smoothing + remeshing technique is used, a small clearance at the extreme position of the moving wall is needed (shown by the gap between dotted and dashed lines) to have at least one layer of fluid elements.
 This may or may not be consistent with real life applications where a moving solid wall may or may not be expected to hit mating stationary solid wall(s).
 There are two types of mesh motions:

-1. prescribed translation (such as motion of piston and valves in engines), rotation (motion of teeth in gear pumps) or combination of translation and rotation (motion of teeth in helical pumps).
+1. Prescribed translation (such as motion of piston and valves in engines), rotation (motion of teeth in gear pumps) or combination of translation and rotation (motion of teeth in helical pumps).
 In ANSYS FLUENT, "DEFINE_CG_MOTION” is used to describe the motion of a face or cell zone.
 It provides solver with a velocity at every time step.
 ANSYS Fluent then translates this to the position of the zone given the current simulation time.
 DEFINE_CG_MOTION(udf_name, dt, vel, omega, time, dtime), where name defines the name of the UDF. 'dt' is a pointer to a storage that contains the dynamic mesh attributes specified by the user or calculated by FLUENT. 'vel' and 'omega' are the linear and angular velocity arrays respectivly. 'time' defines the current time and 'dtime' defines the time step.
 These 6 variables are passed to the UDF by FLUENT, the UDF then calculates the linear and angular velocities and returns the values to ANSYS FLUENT.

 • Since movement is known a priori, a sequence of meshes can be generated to accommodate the motion of the boundaries.
 In between those generated meshes, the mesh can be deformed (for example stretching and compression) according to the prescribed boundary movement.